-You can boost a child’s credit by adding them as an authorized user, but cards’ policies vary widely on how old the child must be
+You can boost a child’s credit by adding them as an authorized user, but cards’ policies vary widely on how old the child must be.

-At an appropriate age, adding your child as an authorized user on your credit card can help your son or daughter build credit, provide access to plastic in an emergency and offer lessons on using an account responsibly, says Brette Sember, author of “The Complete Credit Repair Kit.”
+Some parents want to give their child’s credit history an early start by adding them as an authorized user to their credit cards before they reach adulthood.
+But before you add your child to your card, you need to consider card issuer rules.At an appropriate age, adding your child as an authorized user on your credit card can help them build credit, provide access to funds in an emergency and offer lessons on using an account responsibly, says Brette Sember, author of “The Complete Credit Repair Kit.”

 “They’re going to be using credit for the rest of their lives, so it makes sense that you as a parent should teach them how to use it carefully from an early age,” she says.